nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 Defines the mode of how the generated commit message will be applied to an existing user-supplied commit message (if present):

 - `merge` will _merge_ both messages.
-How this is done depends on the above _On Manual Intervention_ options.
+This is done depending on the opetions mentioned above under _On Manual Intervention_.
 - `replace` will forcefully replace the existing message with the generated message.
 The old message will be stored in the commit message history (see hamburger menu).
 - `prefix-selection` will prefix the existing commit message with the generated message.
 This is especially useful if your prompt is not exactly about commit message generation, but possibly about a specific part of the message (see examples below).